December 1st, 2017

 So how do you stop?
 How do you change how you and your partner argue?

 I can help.
-Join me, couples therapist Suntia Smith, in the Relationship Roadmap Facebook Group, where you will learn that fighting fair means having the freedom to say what’s on your mind while also having empathy, trust and respect.
+In a couples session, you will learn that fighting fair means having the freedom to say what’s on your mind while also having empathy, trust and respect.
 You will learn to have conflict while playing on the same team.
 You will work toward common goals together and listen to each other’s perspectives.

 Instead, you must honor each other’s feelings, understand each other’s perspectives and find solutions together.
 You still hold each other accountable — you do it with respect.